 Sending out a text to students to direct action may sound useful.
 However, it creates a potential threat to students.
 If the shooter is a student, this safety measure may reveal where students are hiding for safety.
 Cell phones can also be a distraction to students when they are taking safety precautions during a crisis.
 Another danger is that by ringing or vibrating, a cell phone can reveal to a shooter where hiding places are.
 It may seem like a good idea for students to utilize social media to notify loved ones of their safety.
 The shooter could monitor social media to find out information as well.
 Finally, heavy cell phone activity could jam first responders’ line of communication.

 Cell phones are a great way for students and parents to communicate with each other, especially in case of emergency.
 Sometimes, however, they may create their own threat.
 Ultimately, it’s up to individual schools and districts to decide where to draw the line when it comes to student cell phones in school crisis situations.
+It’s also important for schools to do all they can to prevent crisis situations in the first place.
+Monitoring systems like LearnSafe alert administrators of threats so they can intervene before it’s too late.

 By Jonathan Mendoza